An online Associate degree in Human Services provides a way to turn your passion for helping people into a gratifying career.

 Through specialty training, students explore working with populations such as youth and the elderly, as well as helping people with addictions and intellectual disabilities.
 The program includes 60 credits.

-The online Associate’s degree in Human Services includes courses such as:
+The Associate degree in Human Services online includes courses such as:

 - Helping Relationship Techniques

 - Understanding Diversity

 - Issues and Ethics in Human Services

 (Fort Dodge, IA)